-- Smokejumpers are ordered for IA or pre-position in accordance with area and national mobilization guides. - Initial Attack orders are placed in ROSS as an aircraft order ("A" order) "Load-Smokejumper-Initial Attack" followed by the appropriate aircraft designator. - Pre-positioning is based on current and predicted fire activity.
+- Smokejumpers are ordered for IA or pre-position in accordance with area and national mobilization guides. - Initial Attack orders are placed in IROC as an aircraft order ("A" order) "Load-Smokejumper-Initial Attack" followed by the appropriate aircraft designator. - Pre-positioning is based on current and predicted fire activity.
 GB SMJ pre-position costs are initially program funded as part of smokejumper readiness.
-A BLM preposition request may be submitted by the State's Fire Operations Group representative. - To ensure rapid fire response, Smokejumper Spotters will receive basic fire information (Location, other aircraft responding, ground contact) via telephone prior to launching and will receive the remainder of pertinent information via radio while enroute to fire.
+A BLM preposition request is submitted by the State's Fire Operations Group representative. - To ensure rapid fire response, Smokejumper Spotters will receive basic fire information (Location, other resources responding, frequencies) via telephone and will receive the remainder of pertinent information via radio while enroute to the fire.
+A unit's standardized Aviation Dispatch Form will also suffice, however is not required for an efficient launch.